dgboss/74942/README.md

 2. A MongoDB database
 3. A Flask based backend

+To run the application:
+1. Clone the repository from https://github.com/dgboss/74942
+2. Open a command prompt to the root of the application.
-The application can be run locally using docker with the following command: `docker-compose up -d`
+3. Run locally using docker with the following command: `docker-compose up -d`

 After running this command, the frontend application can be accessed in a web browser at http://localhost:3000.
-The backend application is running at http://localhost:5000.
+The backend application is running at http://localhost:5000, but the sole endpoint, `/api` is only accessible from localhost:3000.

 Caution: This application is currently configured to be run in a development setting.
 The application should not be deployed to a production environment as database names, usernames and passwords are contained within this repository to ease deployment in a development environment.